Gigi Hadid Among Potential Jurors for Harvey Weinstein’s Rape Trial

 They include defense requests for the judge to step aside and for jury selection to be held in secret, both of which were denied, and a noisy protest outside the courthouse.

 Both sides hope to deliver opening statements before the end of the month.

-If convicted at a trial expected to last into March, Weinstein could face life in prison.
+The trial is expected to last into March.

+If convicted, Weinstein could face life in prison.

 About 120 prospective jurors are being summoned to court each day.
-Last Tuesday, they were introduced as a group to Weinstein and were read a list of names that could come up at trial, including actresses Salma Hayek, Charlize Theron and Rosie Perez.
+They’re being introduced as a group to Weinstein and read a list of names that could come up at trial, including Hayek and actresses Charlize Theron and Rosie Perez.

 As his New York trial was getting underway a week ago, Los Angeles prosecutors announced new charges in a separate case against Weinstein.

 Those charges accuse him of raping one woman and sexually assaulting another woman there on back-to-back nights in 2013, days before he walked the Oscars with his then-wife, fashion designer Georgina Chapman, who was pregnant at the time.

 Weinstein has not entered a plea in the Los Angeles case, which will be tried later.